alexjlockwood/AndroidDesignPatterns/_posts/2016-08-05-understanding-contextcompat-getcolor.md

 #### "What went wrong?"

-The problem is that `Resources` objects are not intrinsically linked to a specific `Theme` in your app, and therefore don't know how to resolve the values pointed to by theme attributes such as `R.attr.colorAccent` and `R.attr.colorPrimary` on their own.
+The problem is that `Resources` objects are not intrinsically linked to a specific `Theme` in your app, and as a result, they will be unable to resolve the values pointed to by theme attributes such as `R.attr.colorAccent` and `R.attr.colorPrimary` on their own.
 In fact, specifying theme attributes in any `ColorStateList` XML files **was not possible until API 23*, which introduced two new methods for extracting `ColorStateList`s from XML: